cloudpassage/don-bot/README.md

 Doing the thing:

-1. Clone it `git clone https://github.com/cloudpassage/don-bot`
-1. Descend into the repo root `cd don-bot`
-1. Build the container `docker build -t don-bot .`
-1. Set the following env vars, and then run:
+Set the following env vars, and then run:

 | var                 | purpose                                               |
 |---------------------|-------------------------------------------------------|